BLOG

 The false dichotomy

 The false dichotomy presumes that an executive’s failure is either entirely behavioral or entirely structural.
 In reality, it is almost always both.
-A VP of Sales might be struggling because they lack strategic communication skills (behavioral) and because the compensation plan encourages the wrong deals (structural).
+A VP of Sales is struggling because they lack strategic communication skills (behavioral)and because the compensation plan encourages the wrong deals (structural).

 If you deploy only a coach, the VP learns to communicate beautifully about why they are missing their targets.
 The structural incentive problem remains unresolved because coaches rarely have the mandate or expertise to rewrite compensation plans.
 If you deploy only a Fractional CRO, they adjust the compensation plan and meet the target for two quarters.
 But they fail to transfer the strategic rationale to the permanent VP.
 When the Fractional leader leaves, the VP reverts to the old behaviors because their internal operating system wasn’t upgraded alongside the external one.

-You are forced to choose between “fixing the person” and “fixing the problem.”
+You are forced to choose between “fixing the person”.
+And “fixing the problem.”.
 This is a capital allocation error.
 High-growth scaling requires you to fix the problem while developing the person to maintain the fix.
-Separating these functions ensures that one of those objectives will fail.
+Separating these functions is designed to help one of those objectives will fail.

-To understand why isolation fails, you must distinguish between the two types of leverage required to scale a company: Behavioral Leverage and Execution Leverage.
+To understand why isolation fails, you must distinguish between the two types of use required to scale a company: Behavioral Use and Execution Use.

-Execution Leverage is the domain of the Fractional Leader.
+Execution Use is the domain of the Fractional Leader.
 It focuses on the external hardware of the organization, including meeting cadences, decision rights, KPI dashboards, and accountability protocols.
 The goal is to reduce the friction of getting things done.
-When successful, execution leverage creates a machine that produces predictable results.
+When successful, execution use creates a machine that produces predictable results.
 However, a perfect machine run by an insecure or reactive leader will eventually be sabotaged.

 The failure mode occurs when the wrong lever is applied to the constraint.
-You cannot “coach” a lack of inventory management processes.
-That requires an architect (Execution Leverage).
-Conversely, you cannot “systematize” a leader’s fear of delegation.
-That requires a psychological intervention (Behavioral Leverage).
+You cannot “coach”.
+A lack of inventory management processes.
+That requires an architect (Execution Use).
+Conversely, you cannot “systematize”.
+A leader’s fear of delegation.
+That requires a psychological intervention (Behavioral Use).

-The most dangerous scenario is the “Capabilities Trap.”
+The most dangerous scenario is the “Capabilities Trap.”.
 You hire a Fractional COO to professionalize the business.
 They build SOPs, OKRs, and dashboards.
-The permanent leadership team, lacking the behavioral maturity to operate at this new level of rigor, quietly rejects the new system as “too bureaucratic.”
+The permanent leadership team, lacking the behavioral maturity to operate at this new level of rigor, quietly rejects the new system as “too bureaucratic.”.
 The Fractional COO leaves, and the system collapses.
-You paid for execution leverage but lost it because you ignored the behavioral deficit.
+You paid for execution use but lost it because you ignored the behavioral deficit.

 Strategic and financial consequences